Tryambaka-yajvan

 Tryambaka-yajvan (1665-1750), also known as Tryambaka-raya-makhin, was a Hindu pandit and a minister at the court of the Thanjavur Maratha kings Shahaji I and Serfoji I. He is best known for writing Strī-dharma-paddhati - a treatise that describes the duties of the ideal Hindu woman from an orthodox point of view, and Dharmākūta - a commentary on Ramayana.

 Biography

 Tryambaka lived during 1665–1750, and came from a family of pandit-ministers.
+His original surname was Abhyankar and they were Chitpavan Brahmins.
 His great-grandfather, his father as well as his son were named Gangadhara.
 His family tree is given below: